e4drcf/ewizardjs-docs/docs/documentation/CLI-commands.md

 ## eDetailing development commands

-The following commands are dedicated to ease the actual development of any eDetailing content (e-mails, presentations, microsites).
+The following commands are dedicated to ease the actual development of any eDetailing content (e-mails, presentations, survey, etc).
 They provide possibilities for automation content creation.

 -------------------------------------
   <figure class="highlight bash">